Gardening for Kids: Get Your Tots Outdoors!

 You can also get some gardening sets to make this a lot easier, as many of them include everything needed to get started, and some instructions too!

 Gardening should be exciting and enjoyable for adults and children alike.
-You can make the process even more enjoyable for your little one (s’) by using kid-friendly tools such as kid-sized gloves, trowels, and watering cans.
+You can make the process even more enjoyable for your child by using child-friendly tools such as kid-sized gloves, trowels, and watering cans.

 This will help your child feel included throughout and be more comfortable in their gardening talents.